monir0908/Django-Python-Commands/README.md

 # Django-Python-Commands
-This repo is intended to assemble commands and steps of several deployments, pushes, procedures etc.
+This repo is intended to assemble neccessary commands and steps for several kinds of deployments, pushes, procedures etc.